 It’s also clear that the most viable means to combat surveillance is to use encryption wherever possible.
 To frustrate a program of such scale, it’s likely that individuals need to use multiple techniques.

 If you thought Uncle Sam was bad, at least he isn’t after your credit card details.
-And with a great number of persistent threats out there, it’s perhaps no wonder that the general public can’t stay ahead of determined high-tech fraudsters.
+With an ever increasing number of persistent threats to your internet connection out there, it’s no wonder that the general public can’t stay ahead of determined high-tech fraudsters.

 You might be surprised to learn that it’s not just hard-up members of the Nigerian royalty that are out to make a quick buck online.
 Unfortunately, public locations such as coffee shops offer Wi-Fi fraudsters a tempting combination of busy people, a confluence of many devices, and a plurality of Wi-Fi hotspots to impersonate.